Exabyte-io/documentation/docs/index.md

 ## Support

 We reply to support requests within 24 hours.
-Our team can be contacted during working hours Pacific Time through:
+Our team can be contacted during working hours Pacific Time through.

 - email: <a href="mailto:support@exabyte.io" target="_blank">support@exabyte.io</a>,
 - phone: +1.510.473.7770,